Duvet covers are basically sheets.

 If your duvet cover does not have ties, consider using a set of duvet grips or comforter clips.
 They hold your comforter in place better than safety pins, and won’t leave a bunch of holes behind.

-Like your sheets and pillowcases, duvet covers also need to be laundered.
-If you plan on washing your duvet covers every week or two weeks, a cover that can be machine washed is a very important feature.
+For example, do you plan on washing your duvet cover regularly?
+If so, a cover that can easily be machine washed is a very important feature.

 Do yourself, and your wallet a favor – insist on a machine washable cover!